Chymyst/chymyst-core/docs/roadmap.md

 # Version history

 - 0.2.1 Implemented new APIs: event reporter traits and per-molecule unit testing hooks.
 The old `setLogLevel()` and `globalErrorLog` APIs are both removed.
-The `.logSoup` method is renamed to `logSite`.
+The `.logSoup` method is renamed to `.logSite`.

 - 0.2.0 Renamed `SmartPool` to `BlockingPool` and simplified the thread info handling.
 More static checks for emission of static molecules.
 Radical rewrite of blocking molecules code without semaphores and without error replies, simplifying the API.
 The call `reply.checkTimeout()` is eliminated: the reply emitters now always return `Boolean`.
 New APIs for reply: `ReplyEmitter.noReplyAttemptedYet` and `B.futureReply`.
 Reactions will no longer throw exceptions to unblock waiting calls when errors occur.
 Instead, a more flexible per-reaction error recovery mechanism will be implemented in the future.
 New functionality for thread pools: pool names and thread names for debugging, shorter pool creation syntax, thread group priority API.
 Thread pools no longer need to be shut down explicitly (although this might be helpful if there are thousands of them).
 Added documentation chapter on `Chymyst` as an evolution of Actor model.